 Follow one of the routes here and you are close to Levant Mine – a mine that was heavy with copper and tin and is still home to a restored engine powered by steam.
 A little further along, this place offers Botallack Mine.
 It was featured in the TV series Poldark.

 With so many dog-friendly places in Cornwall, is it any wonder millions of dog owners flock here every year and with seemingly countless holiday homes which allow pets you’ll be spoilt for choice.

 From Lands End to Bodmin, whatever your pleasure there are plenty of Cornwall holidays with dogs available to pick from.

-Want a swimming pool, spa, facilities for the kids all in an idyllic location dog friendly lodges in Cornwall may be the answer for you.
+Want a swimming pool, spa, facilities for the kids all in an idyllic location? then the best dog-friendly timber lodges in Cornwall might be the answer for you.